 Women Weren’t Properly Warned about the Dangers of Paragard IUDs

 The Paragard IUD was originally manufactured by Teva Pharmaceuticals.
-Lawsuits throughout the country, including Florida and Pennsylvania, have been filed by against Paragard’s manufacturer for injuries related to the devices and their failure to warn users about potential risks.
+Lawsuits throughout the country, including Florida and Pennsylvania, have been filed against Paragard’s manufacturer for injuries related to the devices and their failure to warn users about potential risks.

 In addition, lawsuits claim that Teva misrepresented the device as being safe and effective and that the company designed a defective and dangerous medical device.
 In 2017, The Cooper Companies purchased the Paragard IUD from Teva Pharmaceuticals for $1.1 billon.